 Narrow-Stance Back Squat

-This lift is sometimes done with the knees directed nearly forward, although if being used specifically to strengthen the snatch or clean pull, they should be oriented exactly how they are in that lifter’s pull.
+The closer the feet are placed and the more the toes are directed forward, the more the knees should move forward in the squat as well.
+If being used specifically to strengthen the snatch or clean pull, the feet and knees should be oriented exactly how they are in that lifter’s pull.

-The pulling-stance back squat can be used to strengthen a lifter’s pull from the floor in the snatch and clean, or to emphasize quad strength.
+The narrow-stance back squat can be used to strengthen a lifter’s pull from the floor in the snatch and clean, or to emphasize quad strength.

-The pulling-stance back squat would most often be used once weekly in addition to normal back squats and front squats.
-Generally sets of 3-5 reps are most effective at 70% of the lifter’s best back and higher.
+The narrow-stance back squat would most often be used once weekly in addition to normal back squats and front squats.
+Generally sets of 3-5 reps are most effective at loading appropriate for the goals of that squat session—likely 10-20% lower than what would be used in the lifter’s normal stance.